How to Meal Plan on a Budget

 An important step in meal planning is the actual meal prep– you’re not helping yourself otherwise- so make sure you’ve got time to make what you’re planning and that you can mentally handle the meal you’re planning for that day.

-While you don’t HAVE to do this step, I highly recommend figuring out what days you want to have each meal and put it on your calendar/to do list for those days (very easy to do if you’ve organized your to do list with my free 5 day email course!).
+While you don’t HAVE to do this step, I highly recommend figuring out what days you want to have each meal and put it on your calendar/to do list for those days (very easy to do if you’ve organized your to do list with Trello and/or learning to manage your time with these strategies!).
 That way you can plan for a crockpot meal if you’re busy in the afternoon, or a more intensive meal on the day you’re home a lot, etc.

 How to Meal Plan on a Budget: Step 4